 Severe parrots look similar to military macaws.
 They have a green body and head with blue and orange feathers at the front of their wings.

-The blue-headed macaw is only 16 inches long.
-On average, it weighs between 207 to 294 g.
+The blue-headed macaw is 16 inches long and weighs 207 to 294 g.

 As the name suggests, yellow-collared macaws are mostly bright green, with a thin yellow band around the neck.
 They’re similar in appearance to military macaws.

-Hahn’s macaws are the world’s smallest macaw parrot.
-Hahn’s macaws are also known as the red-shouldered macaw because of the red feathers on their shoulder and the mini macaw due to their tiny size.
+Hahn’s macaws are also called red-shouldered macaws because of the red feathers on their shoulder, and mini macaws due to their size.

-They reach a miniature 12 to 14 inches in length and 140 to 165 g in weight, making them incredibly small and light.
-For that reason, Hahn’s macaws don’t need a large cage.
-The minimum size should be 34” wide x 24” deep x 36” tall.
+They reach 12 to 14 inches and 140 to 165 g, making them small and light.
+Hahn’s macaws need a cage that’s 34″ wide x 24″ deep x 36″ tall.

 Don’t be fooled by their stature because their beaks are powerful.